civicrm/civicrm-infra/add-demo.md

 If you have copied from an existing job, this section should be prepopulated and can be tweaked as required.
 ```

 The script should mostly configure the site per requirements.
 However in case you need to access UI to do some configuration, you might want to save a pristine copy of DB (on www-demo) and adjust the script to load it.
+Pristine copy can be stored as /home/webeditor/sql-dumps/*.sql.
+For e.g /home/webeditor/sql-dumps/civihr.demo.civicrm.org.pristine.sql.

 Click save.